December 7 update: Read Charles’ Huffington Post blog about his visit here:

 Charles also shared this on Facebook after his visit:

-In 2009, the film Coal Country ignited my activism.
+In 2009, the documentary Coal Country ignited my activism.
 I couldn’t understand how the mountains of West Virginia were/are being blasted away by coal mining companies and how this was/is even legal.

 Every step in coal energy use is dirty, from extraction to disposal, and this weekend I got to see it first-hand…